Sign In Register

 Is Richland a Good Place to Live?

-Based on current data, Richland receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include affordable housing, high health insurance coverage.
-Areas to be aware of include above-average unemployment, an elevated poverty rate.
-Richland stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Richland receives an overall livability score of 2.5 out of 5.0, earning a grade of C+.
+Key strengths include affordable housing, abundant sunshine, high health insurance coverage.
+Areas to be aware of include elevated crime rates, above-average unemployment, an elevated poverty rate.
+Richland has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs